5 Ways to Avoid Burnout

 Learn to say no

 Saying yes to more than you can handle is a recipe for disaster.
-You may get a buzz from being able to juggle many things at one time.
+You may get a buzz from juggling many things at once.
 And if this is you then that’s great short-tern, but if done regularly your health will suffer.
 It’s time to learn how to say no; delegate tasks to others and make time for yourself and your needs.

 Stop multitasking

 Research has shown that multitasking is an ineffective way of working.
-When we multitask, we are never fully focused on one thing and this can lead to errors, a reduction in quality and can lead to wasted time as you re-check what you have already done and make corrections.
-This will lead to low self-esteem and a lack of confidence in your ability to complete a task correctly the first time.
-Start doing one thing at a time as this will help you to feel that you are accomplishing a task that is well done.
+When we multitask, we are never fully focused on one thing and this can lead to errors, and a reduction in quality which will result in time wasted as you re-check what you have already done and make corrections.
+As a result, you can experience low self-esteem and a lack of confidence in your ability to complete tasks correctly the first time.
+Start doing one thing at a time as this will help you tick things off your to-do list that you have completed to your high standards.

 Have a morning routine